Job campaign that far exceeded the island municipality's expectations

 Bønes Virik helped them find the best candidates for the municipal manager positions, while we were to help them find, tempt and convince well-qualified candidates for the other positions.

-We did this through a campaign that focused as much on Fedje life as on the position.
+We did this through a campaign that focused just as much on Fedje as on the job itself.

 See the campaign here.